ABOUT THE SYMPOSIUM

 This new seminar was developed with the need for more vigorous education, medical knowledge, and rescue techniques in austere mountain environments.
-Silverton EMS (Silverton San Juan County Ambulance Association), San Juan County Search and Rescue, Silverton Avalanche School, The Mountain Medicine Institute, LLC and University of New Mexico, School of Emergency Medicine, Diploma in Mountain Medicine Program have teamed up to provide state of the art medical education, the latest in mountain medicine, alpine rescue and high end avalanche awareness and education in one seminar.
+Silverton Medical Rescue (a merger of San Juan County EMS and SAR programs) , Silverton Avalanche School, the Mountain Medicine Institute, LLC and the University of New Mexico School of Emergency Medicine: Diploma in Mountain Medicine Program have teamed up to provide state of the art medical education, the latest in mountain medicine, alpine rescue and high end avalanche awareness and education in one seminar.

-Silverton, Colorado is a very remote, mountainous environment that is experiencing a significant increase in high acuity/EMS calls especially in the remote backcountry and wilderness in our county.
-This has created a need to combine EMS and SAR in order for these patients to receive appropriate care and rescue.
-Over the last three years both of these agencies have merged their resources to meet this challenge.
+Silverton, Colorado is a very remote, mountainous environment that has experienced a significant growth in high acuity/EMS calls over the last decade, especially in the remote backcountry and wilderness.
+This has defined a need which brought the local EMS and SAR programs together to provide rescue and advanced medical care for the surrounding population.

 The University of New Mexico International Mountain Medicine Center is one of the premier programs for mountain emergency medicine and rescue in the world.
 Our faculty consists of mountain rescue paramedics, emergency medicine physicians, and mountain guides.
 We focus our teachings on internationally accepted and evidence based concepts, and strive to contribute to the general knowledge base of our field through research, education, and our own mountain rescue practice in New Mexico.
 Our internationally recognized courses equip health professionals with the knowledge and skills to adapt their medical practices to the mountains.
 Students leave ready to become technical and medical leaders for rescue teams around the globe.